marcrdez/pulse/README.md

 #### Why Svelte?

-Well, pretty knew, well maintained and it is really fast, so why not?
+Well, pretty known, well maintained and it is really fast, so why not?
 I am using it for the interface of the browser, so speed is a must.
 It does not uses a virtual DOM, I can ensure it is fast.

 #### Why Vite?